ismailza/Traffic-Centrality/README.md

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [Leaflet](https://leafletjs.com/): An open-source JavaScript library for mobile-friendly interactive maps.
 - [react-leaflet](https://react-leaflet.js.org/): React components for Leaflet maps.
+- [Material-UI](https://material-ui.com/): Provides a suite of beautifully designed UI components that enhance the application's aesthetics and user experience.
+- [Bootstrap](https://getbootstrap.com/): Offers a responsive design library that ensures the application looks great on all devices.
+- [i18next](https://www.i18next.com/): A powerful internationalization framework for translating web applications into multiple languages.

 ### Data Analysis and Clustering
 - **Python**: Serves as the backbone for implementing data analysis algorithms, benefiting from a rich ecosystem of libraries for numerical and scientific computing.